 4) Designing Design – Kenya Hara

 Part design theory, part philosophy and part culture, Japanese designer Kenya Hara shares in this book his thoughts and unique approach to design.
-A beautiful book design that is a reflection of his theories and is on my must read list.
-Unfortunately, to date, I can’t seem to get my hands on one as it is sold out every where, including Amazon.
+A beautiful book design that is a reflection of his theories and is on my must-read list.
+Unfortunately, to date, I can’t seem to get my hands on one as it is sold out everywhere, including Amazon.

-5) Universal Principles of Design by William Lidwell, Kritina Holden and Jill Butler.
+5) Universal Principles of Design by William Lidwell, Kritina Holden, and Jill Butler

-6) Cradle to Cradle: Remaking the Way We Make Things by William McDonough and Michael Braungart.
+6) Cradle to Cradle: Remaking the Way We Make Things by William McDonough and Michael Braungart

-I can’t emphasis enough the importance of sustainable design and this book will get you ahead of the majority of designers already out there.
+I can’t emphasise enough the importance of sustainable design and this book will get you ahead of the majority of designers already out there.
 If not, it will at least encourage you to start taking baby steps in that direction.

 8) The Lovemarks Effect: Winning in the Consumer Revolution by Kevin Roberts

-There are quite a number of books about branding or how to go about it, unfortunately most of it tell the same story.
+There are quite a number of books about branding or how to go about it, unfortunately, most tell the same story.
 What I believe is more important is the future of branding in today’s market of consumers suffering from information overload.
 Personally, I prefer the second book, which describes creating the Lovemark effect, as it has a greater gelling with Industrial Designers trying to create equally positive experiences with their products.
 For more information check out the official Love Marks Website.

-Written in a “bite size” format this book, from Marketing guru Seth Godin, explores how our marketing environment has changed with the influence of the internet.
-I’m about half way, and looking to finish it.
+Written in a “bite-size” format this book, from Marketing guru Seth Godin, explores how our marketing environment has changed with the influence of the internet.
+I’m about halfway and looking to finish it.

-10) Design (Tom Peters Essentials) by Tom Peters.
+10) Design (Tom Peters Essentials) by Tom Peters

 While Tom is not a designer and often seems to come across ranting to many people, this book is a neat little design guide targeted to Business leaders or owners.
 While much of it might not be new to a designer, it does give a huge insight on how to pitch your design work in a language that the business people can understand.
 That itself is worth its weight in gold.

-11) Journals from the Design Management Institute by DMI members.
+11) Journals from the Design Management Institute by DMI members

 While not technically a book, I encourage designers to channel some of their library funds into a DMI membership so that they can get access into some of the best and latest Design Management thinking out there.
 I cannot begin to articulate how much I have learned through their Journals.

-12) The Creative Priority : Putting Innovation to Work in Your Business by Jerry Hirshberg
+12) The Creative Priority: Putting Innovation to Work in Your Business by Jerry Hirshberg

 A great read for Industrial Designers and Auto fans.
 The Creative Priority, written by the founder of Nissan Design International, was one of the first books I read about managing the innovation and creative process with in an organization.
 I particularly found how he managed hyper-creative design professionals very insightful and the basis of my designer management practices today.

-13) Designing Interactions by Bill Moggridge.
+13) Designing Interactions by Bill Moggridge

 These days Industrial Designers will find it hard press to find any product they work on that does not have an interface.
-Furthermore as a result of digital technology, interaction design via either the hard keys and that of the graphic interfaces is becoming an integral part of the design process.
+Furthermore, as a result of digital technology, interaction design via either the hard keys and that of the graphic interfaces is becoming an integral part of the design process.
 This book shares the work of many designers and how they made a difference.

-14) Lateral Thinking: Creativity Step by Step by Edward De Bono.
+14) Lateral Thinking: Creativity Step by Step by Edward De Bono

 The classic and often a tough read due to the very academic language he uses.
 But regardless the exercises he advices are just priceless!
 I just now need to get into my copy a little more!

-15) What They Don’t Teach You At Harvard Business School: Notes From A Street-Smart Executive by Mark H. McCormack.
+15) What They Don’t Teach You At Harvard Business School: Notes From A Street-Smart Executive by Mark H. McCormack

 Probably one of my favorite business books, especially the part on business negotiation.
 No, I did not need to go to business school with this book and neither should you.
 Check this book out, if you have problems convincing management why they should go with your design.

-16) The 48 Laws of Power by Robert Greene.
+16) The 48 Laws of Power by Robert Greene

 This book is good in a scary way, especially in a corporate environment where you need to get things done.
 It can be applied for good or bad, but I leave that decision to you.
 If it is too big, you can get the concise edition, which focuses more on the Laws rather than the historical context they were derived from.

 I have to admit that while this book does sometimes comes across as a sales pitch, the depth of coverage of IDEO’s culture and design process can be a great source of learning.
-Also some designers might not find any of the information to be groundbreaking as it is targeted to buyers of design, but it does hammer home that these processes are what makes IDEO one of the world’s best design consultancies.
+Also, some designers might not find any of the information to be groundbreaking as it is targeted to buyers of design, but it does hammer home that these processes are what makes IDEO one of the world’s best design consultancies.

-A great resource that shows you how products are developed from a sketch idea all the way to the final product, however there seems to be a little more emphasis on the Industrial Design phases and how they turned an idea in to a final product, rather than the down stream development work.
+A great resource that shows you how products are developed from a sketch idea all the way to the final product, however, there seems to be a little more emphasis on the Industrial Design phases and how they turned an idea into a final product, rather than the down stream development work.

-19) Process: 50 Product Designs from Concept to Manufacture by Jennifer Hudson.
+19) Process: 50 Product Designs from Concept to Manufacture by Jennifer Hudson

 A fantastic resource and in my opinion another “must buy”.
 Unlike Design Secrets which focus on the creation process, this book is all about getting to the finishing line, something many design stories miss out.
 I find that innovation and inspiration can be found in every aspect of the product development process, this book shows you how these 50 products found theirs during the manufacturing stage.

-20) Manufacturing Processes for Design Professionals by Rob Thompson.
+20) Manufacturing Processes for Design Professionals by Rob Thompson

 Suitably inspired by the last book?
-Well this book gets you into more detail.
+Well, this book gets you into more detail.
 By the clever use of pictures, technical illustrations and descriptions, design opportunities and considerations, over seventy manufacturing processes are explained.
 This book intends to give designers a greater understanding of what actually happens during a manufacturing process.

 21) Biomimicry: Innovation Inspired by Nature by Janine M. Benyus

-What better way to get sustainable design into the core of your product, be getting your design inspired by nature, and making sure it is also is able to replenish itself.
+What better way to get “sustainable design” into the core of your product, be getting your design inspired by nature, and making sure it is also is able to replenish itself.
 For more details on Biomimicry, check out our extensive article on this revolutionary design process.

-22) Product Design and Development by Karl T. Ulrich and Steven D. Eppinger.
+22) Product Design and Development by Karl T. Ulrich and Steven D. Eppinger

 Now into its 4th edition, this is one of the few supplemental books that I bought that focused on Industrial Design as part of a bigger process.
 This is something that you don’t get to see much of at design school even the more multi-disciplinary focused ones.
 The tendency at school is to focus on the design and creation process, and this book’s coverage of the entire product development process plugs in a lot of the gaps.
 While a little textbook-ish at times, it still is a great reference guide for designers finding that they have to wear many hats.

-23) Managing the Design Factory by Donald G. Reinertsen.
+23) Managing the Design Factory by Donald G. Reinertsen

 Do you need more good stuff on product and project management?
 Take a look at this book’s collection of successful of design process models.
 This is on my books to read, and will get to it as soon as I finish my other 5 that I’m juggling!

-24) Presentation Techniques by Dick Powell.
+24) Presentation Techniques by Dick Powell

 Yep, it’s that Dick Powell.
 I believe this became an instant classic as it was probably the first of its kind in the sketching or presentation category.
-This all-rounder book covers all presentation techniques in general starting from sketch, to marker rendering, and finally to the presentation boards.
+This all-rounder book covers all presentation techniques in general, starting from sketch, to marker rendering, and finally to the presentation boards.
 I actually got a chance to speak to Dick about his iconic book, and after his long groan, he told me that every Industrial Designers he has met has read it.
 You should too.